CarwilB/carwilb.github.io/ultimate-consequences/Codebook-current.md

 An initial spreadsheet of when, who, where, how, responsible party, in order of left to right in spreadsheet

+## Events:
+The database treats events as a fundamental unit. _Event_ is a term with many definitions in the study of social movements and contentious politics from the pivotal historical moment to the action at a single time and place as recorded by news media, but the meaning used in the database is perhaps best captured by Charles Tilly’s term _episodes_: ”bounded sequences of continuous interaction.”
+Bolivian mass mobilisation is organized in a routine sequence — collective organisation, mass mobilisation, escalation of tactics, negotiation, and concessions — and organizers work to propel the process forward repeatedly until the target, usually the government, gives in.
+Repressive force seeks to interrupt this process, usually by punishing movements in the mobilisation or escalation stages.
+For purposes of the database, we treat a relatively continuous series of actions as a single episode or event, unless and until it is interrupted by demobilisation.

+### Event Title

 * `event_title`: *Provides location and general theme of event*

 **Event titles are brief, unique textual identifiers** that should readily bring to mind the event (especially if the reader has heard of it before), and inform us as to what makes it distinctive.
 Therefore, unlike other elements of this codebook, there is rarely a single right answer.
 Also, we should be working to make these titles distinct, so when there are a lot of parallel events, we will need to be more specific.